palantir/typesettable/README.md

   from the Measurer.
 - *Writers* layout and write text based on specified options such as wrapping, alignment, rotation, and shearing.
-- *SvgContext* and *CanvasContext* implement factories for the *IRuler* and *IPen* objects, which encapsulate the functionality for measuring and writing text in SVG and Canvas elements.
+- *SvgContext*, *CanvasContext*, and *HtmlContext* implement factories for the *IRuler* and *IPen* objects, which encapsulate the functionality for measuring and writing text in SVG, Canvas, and HTML elements.

 ### Installation